|

 a point; the purple was secondary to… Meow…

 The Bat and Cat, in the dark, making sparks.
+Still.
+I miss my hair.

-the picture, I mean, on the copycat.
+In the picture, I mean, on the copycat.
 It’s

 not something a guy in a cubicle at the Post would think of while he sat there